beark/ftl/README.md

 To use the FTL, you need a compiler that implements at least as much of C++11 as gcc-4.8.
 As of this time, known compatible compilers include&mdash;obviously&mdash;gcc 4.8 and clang 3.2 with libc++.
 Unfortunately clang with libstdc++ does not appear to work.
 While it would be a lovely thing, MSVC is not currently compatible, including the recent 2013 CTP.

-The full API reference can be found [here](http://libftl.org/api/).

 Tutorials
 ---------
 * [Parser Combinator Part I: Simple Parser](docs/Parsec-I.md)